 4: You need to apply for IEC i.e. Import Export Code which is a license to import/export issued by DGFT (Director General of Foreign Trade).
 Without an IEC, import/export is not possible in India unless specifically exempted.
 For applying IEC along with the application form you need to submit the following documents listed as under:

 For Entity: PAN of business entity in whose name import/export would be done, Address Proof of applicant entity, Registration Number of the entity like CIN/LLPIN, Bank account details either by way of canceled cheque or by way of bank certificate.

 For Proprietor/Partners/Directors/Trustee of the entity: PAN, DIN/DPIN(in case of Company/LLP)

-For Signatory applicant: Identity Proof, PAN, Digital Photograph, and Digital Signature to file application online.
+For Signatory applicant: Identity Proof, PAN, Digital Photograph, and Digital Signature to file an application online.

-This completes initial Documentation for import/export.
+This completes Import Export Initial Requirements.
 Real Import/Export procedures start after setting up the entity and completing the initial documentation.